raimohanska/rump/README.md

 Rump
 ----

-Rump is a rendez-vous server inspired by Bump.
+Rump is a rendez-vous server for mobile clients, inspired by Bump.
 Rump matches meeting request by grouping incoming requests within 3 seconds.

 Location and URL based grouping is on the way...